EuroLinux/eurolinux-open-docs/docs/HowTo/mirror-eurolinux-locally.md

 reposync -d -m --download-metadata -c /etc/yum-mirror-config/mirror_yum.conf -p /repos
 ```

-When the download finish, the next step is to create repodata and enable
+When the download finishes, the next step is to create repodata and enable
 groups.

 ```bash